vgmstream/vgmstream/doc/TXTH.md

 ## Complex usages

 ### Order and temporary values
-Most commands are evaluated and calculated immediatedly, every time they are found.
+Most commands are evaluated and calculated immediately, every time they are found.
 This is by design, as it can be used to adjust and trick for certain calculations.

-It does make TXTHs a bit harder to follow, as they are order dependant, but otherwise it's hard to accomplish some things or others become ambiguous.
+It does make TXTHs a bit harder to follow, as they are order dependent, but otherwise it's hard to accomplish some things or others become ambiguous.

 For example, normally you are given a data_size in bytes, that can be used to calculate num_samples for all channels.